Last Updated on: by

 - Detectors sense the arrival of the separated components and provide a signal.

-- These are either concentration dependant or mass dependant.
+- These are either concentration-dependent or mass dependant.

-- The detector should be close to the column exit and correct temperature to prevent decomposition.
+- The detector should be close to the column exit and the correct temperature to prevent decomposition.

 - The recorder should be generally 10 mv (full scale) fitted with a fast response pen (1 sec or less).
 The recorder should be connected with a series of good quality resistances connected across the input to attenuate the large signals.